openssl/tools/release-tools/README.md

         git push -n

 Push new tags to public repo.
+You must specify the tag name explicitly to avoid pusing all local tags to the repository.
 Again sanity check with:

-        git push --tags -n
+        git push --tags -n <tagname>

 to make sure no local tags were pushed.